mrisher/smtp-sts/mta-sts.md

 attempted policy updates.
 A suggested timeout is one minute; policy hosts SHOULD respond to requests with a complete policy body within that timeout.

-If a valid TXT record is found but no policy can be fetched via HTTPS, and there is no valid (non-expired) previously-cached policy, senders MUST treat the recipient domain as one that has not implemented MTA-STS.
+If a valid TXT record is found but no policy can be fetched via HTTPS (for any reason), and there is no valid (non-expired) previously-cached policy, senders MUST continue with delivery as though the domain has not implemented MTA-STS.
+Senders who implement TLSRPT (TODO: add ref) should, however, report this failure to the recipient domain if the domain implements TLSRPT as well.

 ## Policy Selection for Smart Hosts and Subdomains